Prosecution of Rodricus Crawford

 The prosecution of Rodricus Crawford in Caddo Parish, Louisiana in 2013, attracted national media attention.
-Crawford, a young black man, was convicted and sentenced to death that year for suffocating his one-year-old son.
+Crawford, a black man, was convicted and sentenced to death that year for allegedly suffocating his one-year-old son.
 His death sentence was seen as part of a pattern in the parish, which has the highest rate of death penalty sentencing in the nation.
 The prosecutor in this case said this penalty was needed for society's revenge.

 The conviction greatly depended upon the findings of a disputed pathology report.
 After sentencing, Crawford was held on death row, the second-youngest man there.
 He was imprisoned at Louisiana State Penitentiary, commonly called Angola.
 New medical evidence introduced in 2014 on appeal of the case disputed the findings of the prosecution witnesses.

 In 2016, the conviction was overturned by the Louisiana Supreme Court on appeal, due to findings of prosecution misconduct in jury selection.
 In April 2017, the Caddo Parish District Attorney's Office dismissed all charges against Crawford; he was exonerated.